nicolaei/master/docs/thesis/source/05_implementation.md

 During the implementation, it turned out that the Raspberry Pi does not have a hardware clock.
-This paired with the fact that the Raspberry Pis did not have an uplink towards the internet ment that the clocks on the devices were really inaccurate (typically shifting up to a minute or two during a few hours of scanning).
+This paired with the fact that the Raspberry Pis did not have an uplink towards the internet to sync with NTP ment that the clocks on the devices were inaccurate (typically shifting up to a minute or two during a few hours of scanning).

 Due to this, programatic corelation between when a scan occured and the resulting latency proved problematic.
 To leviate this, in the results I will be manually